 When you come back to your accommodation at night, be respectful of your neighbours.
 People living next to or below holiday apartments in residential blocks often complain of noisy tourists drinking and partying into the early hours so keep the noise down and only party where they can’t hear you.

-It is also never acceptable to piss in the street.
-Try not to drink so much that you puke on someone’s doorstep, and cover up a little when you’re not on the beach so people on their way to work or with their families don’t have to see all of your bits on show.
+Don’t forget to cover up a little when you’re not on the beach so people on their way to work or with their families don’t have to see all of your bits on show – you can be fined for just wearing a swimsuit in the city so be respectful.

 Also, learning a few words of Spanish or Catalan can really help how people receive you – a simple bon dia (hello) and merci (thank you) in Catalan will go a long way – as will a smile!